zbmed-semtec/hybrid-doc-relevance-training/README.md

 + -up/ --use_pretrained : Whether to use a pretrained Word2Vec model (1) or not (0), uses word2vec-google-news-300 if True.
 + -dict/ --MeShIDtoPMID : File path to input MeShIDtoPMID .tsv file.

-To run this script, please execute the following command:
+For example, to run this script, you may execute the following command:

 ```
 python3 code/generate_doc_embeddings_after_injection_MeSHembeddings_no_Reduction.py --input data/RELISH/Tokenized_Input/RELISH_Tokenized_Sample.npy --output data/ --params_json data/hyperparameters_word2vec.json --use_pretrained 0 --MeShIDtoPMID data/dic_MeShIDtoPMID_2022628.tsv